 How High-Availability Mode Works

-In a high availability (HA) pair, one appliance is primary, and the other is secondary.
+In a high availability (high availability) pair, one appliance is primary, and the other is secondary.
 The primary monitors its own and the secondary’s status.
 If it detects a problem, traffic processing fails over to the secondary appliance.
 Existing TCP connections are terminated.
 To ensure successful failover, the two appliances keep their configurations synchronized.
 In a WCCP mode high availability configuration, the appliance that is processing traffic maintains communication with the upstream router.

 Status monitoring—When high availability is enabled, the primary appliance uses the VRRP protocol to send a heartbeat signal to the secondary appliance once per second.
 In addition, the primary appliance monitors the carrier status of its Ethernet ports.
 The loss of carrier on a previously active port implies a loss of connectivity.